 Recently we have switched to primarily using this technique to apply deck patches to our boards.
 By using the technique for deck patches we can better control the flex characteristics of the board when using a polyurethane blank.

-Recently we have also started using a PVC foam instead of a veneer in this application.
+We have also started using a PVC foam instead of a veneer in this application.
 The foam allows us to make a deck patch that is very dent resistant and the foam absorbs less resin than the veneer making it a little lighter.

 Typically, the foam is only an 1/8" thick but we have also been experimenting with thicker foams allowing us to add floatation to thinner more performance oriented boards.